preritdas/allocator/README.md

 ----

-An automated portfolio manager that constantly rebalances holdings to match a pre-defined sectoral division.
+Allocator is an automated portfolio manager that constantly rebalances holdings to match a pre-defined sectoral division.
 For example, an allocation in `main.py`'s global parameters might look like:

 ```python
 allocation = {